eb18608/BIF/Portfolio B/Architecture and Testing/Architecture.md

 <img src="./Architecture%20Diagram/Architecture_Diagram.png" alt="drawing" width="275" ALIGN="left" HSPACE="15"/>

 Figure 1 shows the different front and back end systems we will be creating.
 Our main front-end system will be the **Main Menu**, providing links to the **Settings, Achievements, Level Select** and **Customisations** systems (3.2.2).
-All
-<span style="background-color: #00DBFF">components in the system</span>
- will utilise the touchscreen navigation libraries present in Android Studios to enable user interaction (1.1, 3.2).
+All components in the system will utilise the touchscreen navigation libraries present in Android Studios to enable user interaction (1.1, 3.2).

 User decision in **Level Select** and **Customisations** will interact with the various CSV parsers we implemented (using Apache .CSV) in order to determine the state of the loaded game; which in turn will dictate the **3D Models** used by the **Graphics Engine** to display the playable level(3.1, 3.2.3).